linode/docs/docs/applications/project-management/how-to-install-and-configure-redmine-on-ubuntu-16-04.md

-8. Finally, check if NGINX has started the Passenger core process from the line uncommented earlier:
+8. Finally, check if NGINX has started the Passenger core process:

         sudo /usr/sbin/passenger-memory-stats